Target Audience: Administrators

 Accelerate teachers generally do not participate directly in IEP meetings for district students.
 However, If Accelerate is providing ALL instruction for a full-time online student, the district may request such participation.
-After an IEP or 504 Plan has been submitted, the district may reach out directly to the teacher to coordinate scheduling of the IEP meeting.
-We respectfully request that teachers be provided two weeks advance notice to allow teachers adequate time to prepare for the meeting.
+After an IEP or 504 Plan has been submitted, the district may reach out directly to the Special Education Coordinator to coordinate the scheduling of the IEP meeting.
+We respectfully request Accelerate Education be provided two weeks advance notice to allow teachers adequate time to prepare for the meeting.
 Please do not send meeting invites or inquiries directly to teaching staff.

 If a mutually convenient time cannot be agreed upon, it is the responsibility of the district to obtain parental consent to excuse the Accelerate teacher from the IEP meeting.

 Alternatively, if the primary Accelerate teacher is unable to participate directly, the district may request via the Special Education Coordinator that the teacher provide (in advance) an educational snapshot that includes relevant data, reports, scores, and/or observations that can be shared in the meeting.
-Accelerate is also willing to provide an alternate instructional representative at the meeting to discuss possible modifications and accommodations for the student.
-Districts may contact Jessica Scrimo, Special Education Coordinator, at firstname.lastname@example.org to request a representative.
+Any questions or concerns can be sent to the Special Education Coordinator at IEP@accelerate-academy.net.